DESCRIPTION

 HII-CHI-mistry-Teff is a python script that calculates the ionization parameter (log U) and the equivalent effective temperature (Teff) using relative emission-line fluxes emitted by ionized gaseous nebulae.
 The code is described in Perez-Montero et al. (2019, MNRAS, 483, 3322).
 From version 4 it can also be used to estimate the number of absorbed ionizing photons in a density-bounded geometry (see Perez-Montero et al. (2020, A&A, 643, A80).

-Another version of the code calculates Teff and U based on the relative fluxes of emission-lines in the mid-IR.
-This version, called HCm-Teff-IR, is described in Perez-Montero et al. (2024), where it has been used for a sample of Ultra-Luminous Infrared Galaxies (ULIRGs).
+Another version of the code calculates the hardness of the field of radiation and U based on the relative fluxes of emission-lines in the mid-IR.
+This version, called HCm-Teff-IR, is described in Perez-Montero et al. (2024), to calculate Teff in star-forming galaxies, and in Pérez-Montero et al. (submitted) for the derivation of the parameter alpha_OX in AGN.

 MOST RECENT VERSION